 The angle of view is the angular size of the view cone.
 (See diagram above.)
 You might also see it referred to as the angular field of view.

-The overall field of view is the maximum area your sensor can capture at a given lens focal length of lens.
-It’s the lens focal length combined with the size of your camera’s sensor that determines this field of view.
+The overall field of view is the maximum area your sensor can capture at a given lens focal length of a lens.
+It’s the lens focal length combined with the size of your camera’s sensor that determines the camera field of view.

 So why do manufacturers focus more on lens focal length than field of view?